rikunert/rikunert.github.io/_posts/2019-11-17-exponential_scaler.md

 ## Developing a zooming function into small differences between data points

+Many measures show so-called floor effects.
+Nearly all data points are near the floor of the scale.
+Take conversion rate for example.
+The likelihood to purchase a product is typically very low except for highly unusual super shoppers.
+Therefore, modeling conversion rate might benefit from zooming in on small differences near the bottom of the scale.

-Zooming into small differences between data points is equivalent to increasing the distance between scores at the lower end of the scale and reducing the distance between scores at the higher end of the scale.
+Zooming in on small differences between data points is equivalent to increasing the distance between scores at the lower end of the scale and reducing the distance between scores at the higher end of the scale.
 Ideally, we would want a function which zooms in on the end of the scale where most data points lie.
 Such a scaling function should allow the user to control how extreme the zoom is.

 Many text books suggest the transformation `1/x`.
 Another way to write this is `x**(-1)`, the score `x` to the power of `-1`.
-The exponent `-1` control how extreme the zoom is.
+The exponent `-1` controls how extreme the zoom is.
 The further away from zero, the stronger the zoom.

 While this is the core of the exponential scaler function `exp_scale_fun()` which I present in this blog post, I want to add three small adjustments.
 I want the `exp_scale_fun()` to not only have a variable scaling parameter via the exponent, I want it to also: